-Tile will accuse Apple of tactics it alleges are bullying, a day after iPhone giant unveiled a competing product
+Tile will accuse Apple of worsening tactics it alleges are bullying, a day after iPhone giant unveiled a competing product

 Kirsten Daru, Tile’s general counsel, will testify before Congress again just a day after Apple unveiled a new product called AirTags, which will directly compete with Tile in helping people track their items.
 The AirTags release “paints the perfect picture of precisely how Apple uses its ownership and dominance over the entire ecosystem to disadvantage competition,” she told The Washington Post in an interview.
 Daru contends Apple is giving its own trackers advantages on the iPhone that other device makers don’t enjoy, which makes their finding capabilities more precise and the devices easier to set up.

 Tile’s testimony puts a personal face on the long-running Washington criticisms that technology giants have become too powerful, and it was cited in last year’s House antitrust investigation concluding that Apple wields “monopoly power” over how software is distributed to Apple devices.
-Daru plans to tell senators the investigation’s conclusions have “seemingly done nothing” to deter Apple’s behavior and accuse the company of continuing to exploit its power to Tile’s detriment.
+Daru plans to tell senators the investigation’s conclusions have “seemingly done nothing” to deter Apple’s behavior and to accuse the company of continuing to exploit its power to Tile’s detriment.

-Sen. Amy Klobuchar (D-Minn.), who chairs the Senate Judiciary subcommittee hosting Wednesday’s hearing, called Apple’s product launch “exhibit A” as lawmakers seek evidence of competition problems in the app store ecosystem.
+Sen. Amy Klobuchar (D-Minn.), who chairs the Senate Judiciary subcommittee hosting Wednesday’s hearing, called Apple’s product launch “Exhibit A” as lawmakers seek evidence of competition problems in the App Store ecosystem.

 “It’s timely given this is the kind of conduct we’ll be examining at the hearing, and Apple and Tile will both be in the room,” she said during an interview.